-&lt;sup>1 All respondents were based in the United States, and the survey was conducted in English.
 KEY FINDINGS Hate-based harassment, which targets people because of their membership in a marginalized or minoritized identity group, remains high: Such harassment among marginalized groups held steady at 65%, the same figure as the previous year.
 58% of marginalized people reported hate-based harassment in the past 12 months, comparable to 58% in 2021.
 LGBTQ+ respondents were more likely than any other group surveyed to experience harassment: 66% compared to 38% of non-LGBTQ+ respondents.
 53% of LGBTQ+ respondents attributed the harassment to their sexual orientation.
 Asian Americans reported a dramatic increase in harassment, from 21% in 2021 to 39% in 2022, paralleling the rise in anti-Asian hate incidents offline.
 This increase follows a spike the previous year in severe harassment toward Asian Americans (17% in 2021, up from 11% in 2020).
 In 2022, Asian Americans were more likely than non-Asian Americans to report experiencing sustained harassment (18% compared to 11%).
 53% attributed the harassment to their race or ethnicity (compared to 23% of non-Asian Americans).
-Women were harassed far more than men:
+Women were harassed for their identity far more than men:

-- Women were more than twice as likely to report ever experiencing sexual harassment online as men were (14% versus 5%). - 40% of women attributed the harassment to their gender (versus 14% of men).
-Among non-white women, 81% attributed being harassed to aspects of their identity (versus 61% of white women).
+- Women were more than twice as likely to report ever experiencing sexual harassment online as men were (14% vs. 5%). - 40% of women attributed the harassment to their gender (vs. 14% of men).
+Among non-white women, 81% attributed being harassed to aspects of their identity (vs. 61% of white women).
 Harassment over time has hardly budged: